Sergiy Stakhovsky: 2010: Top 40

-Stakhovsky continued his good form in Davis Cup play with two victories in Ukraine's tie against Latvia in the 1st round Europe/Africa Zone 1 tie.
+Stakhovsky continued his good form in Davis Cup play with two victories in Ukraine's tie against Latvia in the first round Europe/Africa Zone 1 tie.
 He also won his third career title, beating Janko Tipsarević in the final of the UNICEF Open – a tournament Stakhovsky did not receive a seeding for.
 At New Haven, he won his fourth career title with highlight wins over Tommy Robredo and Marcos Baghdatis, becoming the first Ukrainian to win two titles in a season since Andrei Medvedev in 1994.

 At the 2010 US Open, after knocking out Australian Peter Luczak in the first round, Stakhovsky battled into the third round with a five-set win over American qualifier Ryan Harrison, coming back from triple match point down in a fifth-set tiebreaker to win a match marked by dramatic serve-and-volleying, rallies at net, and leaping overheads from both players.
-In the 3rd Round, Sergiy retired in the second set trailing Feliciano López with an infected toe.
+In the third round, Sergiy retired in the second set trailing Feliciano López with an infected toe.

-Sergiy reached a career high ranking of no. 31 on 27 September 2010.
-He ended the 2010 season ranked no. 46 and will begin 2011 at the Qatar Open in Doha.
+Sergiy reached a career high ranking of No. 31 on 27 September 2010.
+He ended the 2010 season ranked No. 46 and would begin 2011 at the Qatar Open in Doha.

 2011: French Open seeding and third round

-He was the 31st seed (only time he has been seeded in a grand slam) in the 2011 French Open, he faced David Guez who he beat in 4 sets he then beat future US Open finalist Kei Nishikori however his run was stopped when he faced David Ferrer where he lost in straight sets.
+He was the 31st seed (only time he has been seeded in a major) in the 2011 French Open, he faced David Guez who he beat in four sets he then beat future US Open finalist Kei Nishikori.
+However, his run was stopped when he faced David Ferrer where he lost in straight sets.